needle-mirror/com.unity.xr.meta-openxr/README.md

-# About the Meta OpenXR Feature package
+# About the Unity OpenXR: Meta package

-The Meta OpenXR Feature package enables you to build applications targeting a variety of Meta devices including the Rift, Rift S, Quest, Quest 2, and Quest Pro.
+The Unity OpenXR: Meta package enables you to build applications targeting a variety of Meta devices including the Rift, Rift S, Quest, Quest 2, and Quest Pro.